tmarschner/esphome-daikin-s21/README.md

 * Outside temperature (outside exchanger)
 * Coil temperature (indoor air handler's coil)
 * Fan speed
-* Vertical swing angle (directional louver)
+* Vertical swing angle (directional flap)
-* Compressor frequency
+* Compressor frequency (outside exchanger)
-  * Note: I have no way to verify no scaling is to be applied to this value, implementation taken from the Faikin project.
-Open an issue if you can independently measure it.
+* Humidity (not supported on all units, will report a consistent 50% if not present)

+On multihead systems the outdoor values will be the same (accounting for sampling jitter).
+It could be cleaner to only configure these sensors on your "primary" ESPhome device.
+One day I might look at splitting these off into a separate component.

 ## Limitations